 The test is conducted with the conventional t-test statistics, the null hypothesis (H0: ω=0)

 From the above equation, Granger noted that the presence of serial correlation would render the equation meaningless.
 He suggested that the lags of ∆Pt's should be used to remove the serial correlation.
-This augmented test is referred as the Augmented Dickey-Fuller test (ADF).
+This augmented test is referred to as the Augmented Dickey-Fuller test (ADF).

 ∆Zt=ωZt-1 +i-1qαi∆Zt-i +et Pure random walk (3.7)